 WVCTCS Consortium of Associate Degree Nursing Programs

-The Community and Technical College System of West Virginia (WVCTCS ) Consortium of Associate Degree Nursing Programs is a partnership of nursing programs at five of the West Virginia Community Colleges.
-Eastern West Virginia Community and Technical College, BridgeValley Community and Technical College, Southern West Virginia Community and Technical College, West Virginia Northern Community and Technical College, and West Virginia University at Parkersburg are schools within the Consortium.
+The Community and Technical College System of West Virginia (WVCTCS ) Consortium of Associate Degree Nursing Programs is a partnership of nursing programs at three of the West Virginia Community Colleges.
+Eastern West Virginia Community and Technical College, BridgeValley Community and Technical College, and West Virginia University at Parkersburg are schools within the Consortium.
 The Consortium shares a common concept based integrated curriculum culminating in an Associate of Applied Science degree in nursing; shared agreements for academic standards including admission criteria, progress and graduation standards; and shared agreements for development and implementation of student procedures and guidelines as delineated in the Student Nurse Handbook.
 Clinical experiences are provided in a variety of healthcare settings.
 Completion of the nursing courses and general education degree requirements and subsequent posting of the degree provides eligibility for students to apply for licensure as registered nurses.
 Licensing requirements are the exclusive responsibility of the State Boards of Nursing.

 The mission of the WVCTCS Consortium of Associate Degree Nursing Programs is to prepare students for professional nursing practice while providing a knowledge base for career mobility and further academic study.
 These programs are committed to providing accessible, high-quality nursing education to meet the diverse and changing health-care needs of the community and beyond.